syahdannoor/syahdannoor/README.md

 * 🌍  I'm based in Probolinggo, Jawa Timur, Indonesia
 * ✉️  You can contact me at [syahdannoor@gmail.com](mailto:syahdannoor@gmail.com)
 * 🧠  I'm learning Database Engineer, Database Analysis, Database Scientist, Machine Learning
-* ⚡  Gaming, Anime, Manga, Manhwa is my isekai
+* ⚡  Gaming, Anime, Manga, Manhwa is my Isekai
+* > Praying to GOD is the same thing as, using a cheat code in your life

 ### Skills